 Will, we see everything? – With Park hopper tickets if you want to you can cram in just about everything imaginable into three days.
 As with any trip to Disneyland, you will miss seasonal attractions and there are always characters and little bits of detail you will miss but anything noteworthy will be ticked off and no major ride, attraction, or meet and greet will be missed.
 Most headline attractions will be ridden more than once.
 You really can’t ride Space Mountain too many times.

 Alternatively, if you are planning a slower-paced trip then while you will not get to see everything, with three whole days you are going to bag most things of note.
 Three days is a very long time to spend in, which are actually quite small parks.

 One Major advantage of three days or more is the increased opportunities to try more dining options.
 With fewer days the temptation is to hit the fast-food options and just eat to satisfy hunger.
 With longer in the parks the options open up and you can try more specialized dining such as the Blue Bayou or the Character meals.

 Genie+? – As always we suggest just getting a Genie+ for your first day and seeing how it goes, remember you can always add more Genie+ Days afterward and use the trick of just adding one per party, to get the use of PhotoPass.

 Tickets – We really think Park Hopper Tickets work best for this type of trip.
 With three days to explore we find coming and going is the order of the day, taking the parks in piecemeal.
-A few hours here a few there and for this you need Park Hopper Tickets, and they work out only $47 extra per ticket.
+A few hours here a few there and for this you need Park Hopper Tickets.